-Browse brand-new FitOn workouts to find what type of exercise works best for you!
+Download the FitOn app and get access to unlimited free workouts to find out what type of exercise works best for you!

-Chronic stress is one of the contributing factors to poor metabolic health — so stress management is tantamount to metabolic health, too.
+Chronic stress is one of the contributing factors to poor metabolic health — so let’s make stress management a priority, shall we?
 Try five minutes (or more) of meditation each day in order to get your stress management practice rolling.
-Another way to manage stress and incorporate regular exercise?
-You know we’re gonna say it — yoga.
-This is truly such a fundamental health practice to have in your routine!

 While we often hear about maintaining a healthy weight when talking about metabolic health, we also don’t want to get stuck in the vicious cycle of dieting as diets tend to crash and burn (and weight tends to return in spades — you can gain more back than you initially lost).
 This is why sustainability is important.
 Enter: intuitive eating.
 By learning to listen to what your body needs and fuel it appropriately, studies have shown that you may be able to manage your weight more sustainably (and feel better, too) while avoiding those crash-and-burn fad diets.
 Mayo Clinic also suggests “Eating plenty of vegetables, fruits, lean protein, and whole grains” (always a win!) and “Limiting saturated fat and salt in your diet.”
 In other words, listen to your body.